ltdk96/codebox/README.md

 ![ThinkCode's IDE](https://i.imgur.com/UcDUzQs.png)

-## More Details on CodeBox
+## More Details on CodeBox (this repo)
-CodeBox is a **locally installed** Node.js API that wraps inside a *Docker-based* sandbox to **run untrusted code** on-demand, returning outputs to the local sender.
+CodeBox is a **locally installed** Node.js API that wraps a **Docker-based sandbox** inside to **run untrusted code** on-demand, returning outputs to the local sender.

-CodeBox is developed based on **CompileBox** (https://github.com/remoteinterview/compilebox) with many improvements in security and one major feature - the ability to execute a **full code project** instead of a single code file.
+CodeBox is developed based on **CompileBox** (https://github.com/remoteinterview/compilebox) with many security improvements and one major feature - the ability to execute a **full code project** instead of a single code file.
 This is valuable to ThinkCode.VN because code challenges often include many template-files, and we need to grade users' submissions.

 For an overview of the features and how safe CodeBox is in running untrusted code, please kindly refer to [this poster][5].